thegreenwebfoundation/grid-intensity-go/docs/homebrew.md

 ![GitHub App installation](github_app_install.png)
 ![GitHub App installation for repo](github_app_install_repo.png)

-- Create a JWT token using the linked Ruby script with the private key. https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-a-github-app
+- Authenticate as the GitHub App using the private key and create a JWT token using the Ruby script on this page. https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-a-github-app

 - Get the installation ID for the app for the grid-intensity-go repo.